UEA-digital-human-group/paper-reading/slides/liu2021/content.md

 ---

-## Key Idea
+#### Key Idea

-Train an auto-encoder which decomposes the image into two embeddings: one for illumination and one for content
+- Train an auto-encoder which decomposes an image into two embeddings:
+  - illumination
+  - content

+- Motivation:
-Motivation: A labelled dataset for supervised learning techniques is not hard to attain.
+  - labelled datasets for supervised learning techniques are hard to attain.

 ---